katiaku/code-verifier-backend/README.md

     19. webpack-cli: command-line interface for Webpack
     20. webpack-node-externals: a Webpack plugin that allows excluding Node.js modules from the bundled output
     21. webpack-shell-plugin: a Webpack plugin to run shell commands before or after the build process
+    22. @types/cors: type definition package for the cors module in TypeScript projects

 ## Npm Scripts